Heated Rivalry creator Jacob Tierney has shared a hopeful update about season two’s premiere window.

 “We’re in the real leagues now, and it’s cool to watch these people that have been in this heightened reality for so long.
 The other shoe drops that deepens the love, but that also tests some of their personal limits,” the 25-year-old explained.

-Towards the end of the interview, Tierney confirmed fan suspicion that Kip’s (Robbie G.K.) bartender friend Kyle (Matthew Finlan) is the same character featured in Reid’s other Game Changer novel, Common Goal.
+Towards the end of the interview, Tierney confirmed fan speculation that Kip’s (Robbie G.K.) bartender friend Kyle (Matthew Finlan) is the same character featured in Reid’s other Game Changer novel, Common Goal.

 In the book, Kyle becomes romantically involved with Eric Bennett, a seasoned hockey goalie with a heart of gold.

-While Tieney confirmed Kyle’s existence in the Heated Rivalry TV universe, he remained mum on whether season two will explore his relationship with Eric.
+While Tierney confirmed Kyle’s existence in the Heated Rivalry TV universe, he remained tight-lipped on whether season two will explore his relationship with Eric.

 “I don’t know what his love life looks like.
 I don’t know what that journey’s gonna be or when, but that’s the same Kyle for sure,” he explained.